Top 10 Tips on Building a Custom Home

 6. EASEMENTS & GOVERNMENTAL CONSTRAINTS:

 When considering building a custom home, you should take the time to think about the elements and features of the house that will be specific to your needs and desires.
-For instance, the size of the home, two-story or single story, garage, porches, outdoor living, views, etc. What's most important to you?
+For instance, the size of the home, two-story or single story, garage, porches, outdoor living, views, etc. What’s most important to you?
 You can do this by simply writing out a list that includes your “must haves” and a list of your “would be nice” items.
-You don't need to produce a drawing of a floor plan, just write down the things that matter to you.
-The exact design and layout of your home will be developed from your custom home builder and will likely change based on the land or lot you purchase.
-In our experience, the property will typically dictate the conceptual layout of the house.
+You don’t need to produce a drawing of a floor plan, just write down the things that matter to you.
+The exact plans will come from your custom home builder and will change based on the land or lot you purchase.
+In our experience the property will typically dictate the conceptual layout of the house.

 8. CONCEPTUAL DESIGN: